Flexible parking options are pulling into EG on May 1. Learn more about EG's Parking Pilot Program.

 Mail or drop off a cheque made payable to the Town of East Gwillimbury to 19000 Leslie Street, Sharon, ON, L0G 1V0.

-Should you wish to dispute the parking infraction notice, you or your agent must make an appointment by contacting 905-478-4282.
+Should you wish to dispute the parking infraction notice, you or your agent must make an appointment by contacting 905-478-4282 within 15 days of the ticket issuance.

 Parking Restrictions